mixmaxhq/promise-pool/README.md

 ### `cannot queue function in pool`

-If you're getting this error, then you're calling `start` too many times concurrently without waiting for the previous `start` call to resolve.
+If you're getting this error, then you're calling `start` too many times concurrently.
 Please read on - one of two things is happening:

-- you're using promise-pool in a way that will defeat its purpose
+- you're not waiting for the previous `start` call to resolve before calling `start` again
-- you're using promise-pool in an uncommon manner that works with its purpose (but might benefit from being refactored)
+- you're adding items to the pool in multiple places

 In the former case, you probably have code that looks like this: